openp2p-cn/openp2p/README.md

 English|[中文](/README-ZH.md)
 ## What is OpenP2P
 It is an open source, free, and lightweight P2P sharing network.
-As long as any device joins in, you can access them anywhere
+As long as any device joins in, you can access them anywhere.
+Our goal is to make full use of bandwidth, use shared nodes to relay data, and build a common infrastructure for remote connections.
 ## Why OpenP2P
 ### Free
 Totaly free, fullfills most of users(especially free-rider).
-Unlike other similar products, we don't need a server with public IP, and don't need to pay for services.
+Unlike other similar products, we don't need a server with public IP, and don't need to pay for services.By understanding its principle, you can understand why it can be done for free.

 ### Safe
 Open source, trustable(see details below)